Tavus-Engineering/tavus-audio-passthrough-demo/README.md

    - Start speaking - your audio is being captured and sent to Tavus

 4. **View the animated replica:**
-   - Open the Tavus conversation URL (from step 2) in another browser tab
+   - Option A: Open the Tavus conversation URL directly in a browser
-   - You'll see the video replica animated with your voice
-   - You won't hear audio echo in your passthrough room
+   - Option B: Use the React viewer - `cd frontend && npm run dev`, then paste the URL

 ### Workflow Summary